 To safeguard the well-being of the victims

-To provide support and assistance to individual victims and their families so as to help them overcome the trauma brought about by child abuse, spouse / cohabitant battering and sexual violence
+To provide support and assistance to individual victims and their families so as to help them overcome the trauma brought about by child maltreatment, spouse / cohabitant battering and sexual violence

-To educate the public on the prevention and proper handling of child abuse, spouse / cohabitant battering and sexual violence incidents
+To educate the public on the prevention and proper handling of child maltreatment, spouse / cohabitant battering and sexual violence incidents

 The Social Welfare Department (SWD) has maintained the Child Protection Registry (CPR) to collect and compile statistical information of the cases with the children who have been / might have been abused or are currently at risk of abuse and their abusers / suspected abusers / potential abusers, for the purposes of ascertaining the magnitude of the problem, including identification of the general profile and characteristics of child abuse, to facilitate better communication among casework units which handle related cases, and also the study, planning and development of services which prevent child abuse, such as formulating public education programmes to prevent the occurrence of child abuse.
 At present, all SWD and non-governmental organisation service units providing casework service including Integrated Family Service Centres, Integrated Services Centres, Family and Child Protective Services Units, Medical Social Services Units, Probation and Community Service Orders Offices, School Social Work Units, Outreaching Social Work Units, Integrated Children and Youth Services Centres, etc. can report the information of child abuse cases and children with risk of abuse to the CPR.